-- have the same exposure to variability in future net interest income and fair value changes due to interest rate risk, as financial assets measured at amortised cost. - 14.
-In its November 2022 meeting, the IASB tentatively decided that when determining an entity's CNOP, an entity's own equity instruments do not qualify for inclusion in the CNOP. - 15.
-As summarised in Agenda Paper 4A for the April 2019 IASB meeting, the IASB also tentatively decided that financial liabilities designated at FVPL do not qualify to be designated in the DRM model (ie cannot be included in CNOP). - 16.
-Regarding core demand deposits, the IASB tentatively decided that the DRM model will allow for inclusion of core demand deposits in the CNOP, based on an entity's risk management strategy, provided those deposits: - (a) have a demand feature; and - (b) will not reprice with a change in market interest rates and the entity is not contractually obliged to change the interest rate when the market interest rates change. - 17.
-The notional amount of a demand deposit being treated as core and its associated tenor must be based on reasonable and supportable information. - 18.
-In its April 2023 meeting, the IASB will redeliberate the requirement for highly probable assessment in regard to the reinvestment and refinancing of existing financial asset and financial liabilities. - 19.
-At a future date, the IASB will: - (a) redeliberate whether items already designated in a hedge accounting relationship in accordance with IFRS 9 or IAS 39 may qualify for inclusion in the CNOP; and - (b) consider whether the DRM model may be applied to the management of cross currency basis risk and tenor basis risk.
+- (d) future transactions result in financial assets that are subsequently measured at amortised cost or FVOCI and financial liabilities that are subsequently measured at amortised cost in accordance with IFRS 9; - (e) items already designated in a hedge accounting relationship do not qualify for designation in the DRM model, however, hedged exposure-that is the combination of the hedged items and the hedging instruments that are designated in a hedge accounting relationship when applying IFRS 9-is permitted to be included if doing so is consistent with the entity's risk management strategy; and - (f) qualifying items are managed on a portfolio basis for interest rate risk management purposes. - 12.
+In its November 2022 meeting, the IASB tentatively decided that when determining an entity's CNOP, an entity's own equity instruments do not qualify for inclusion in the CNOP. - 13.
+The IASB also tentatively decided that financial assets or financial liabilities that are subsequently measured or designated at fair value through profit or loss do not qualify to be designated in the DRM model (ie cannot be included in CNOP). - 14.
+Regarding core demand deposits, the IASB tentatively decided that the DRM model will allow for inclusion of core demand deposits in the CNOP, based on an entity's risk management strategy, provided those deposits: - (a) have a demand feature; and - (b) will not reprice with a change in market interest rates and the entity is not contractually obliged to change the interest rate when the market interest rates change.